jeremykendall/php-domain-parser/README.md

 **WARNING:**

-**You should never use the library this way in production, without, at least, a caching mechanism to reduce PSL downloads.**
+**You should never use resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**

 **Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, particularly in these days when new gTLDs are arriving at a rapid pace.**

-**The DNS is the proper source for this information.**

-**If you are looking to know the validity of a Top Level Domain, the IANA Root Zone Database is the proper source for this information.**
+**If you are looking to know the validity of a Top Level Domain, the IANA Root Zone Database is the proper source for this information or alternatively consider using directly the DNS.**

-**If you must use this library for any of the above purposes, please consider integrating an update mechanism into your software.**
+**If you must use this library for any of the above purposes, please consider integrating an updating mechanism into your software.**

 ### Accessing and processing Domain labels